HRItdy/claw_machine/README.md

 If dismounted the robot arm from the mobile base, need to run another launch file, because the original point is changed.

+In the sys_lux.launch, the arm is mounted on the mobile base, so the urdf of the mobile base LD50.....urdf is required.

 ### RUN ALL SCRIPTS WITH ONE COMMAND
 **Terminal 2:**
 ```python